Dmitry Talantov

-Dmitry Nikolayevich Talantov (born 29 December 1960) is a Russian lawyer, specialist in criminal law and criminal procedure, attorney-at-law, and President of the Bar Association of the Udmurt Republic of the Russian Federation.
-He was the first Russian lawyer convicted under Article 207.3 of the Criminal Code of the Russian Federation (dissemination of knowingly fake information about the actions of the Armed Forces of the Russian Federation).
-The criminal case of Dmitry Talantov was widely covered in international media.
-The Memorial Human Rights Centre recognised Dmitry Talantov as a political prisoner.
-Amnesty International recognised him as a prisoner of conscience.
+Dmitry Talantov (born 29 December 1960; full name Dmitry Nikolayevich Talantov) is a Russian lawyer specialising in criminal law and criminal procedure, and was President of the Bar Association of the Udmurt Republic of the Russian Federation.
+He was the first Russian lawyer convicted under Article 207.3 of the Criminal Code of the Russian Federation covering the dissemination of knowingly fake information about the actions of the Armed Forces of the Russian Federation.
+The criminal case against Talantov was widely covered in international media, with the Memorial Human Rights Centre recognising him as a political prisoner and Amnesty International recognising him as a prisoner of conscience.

-Biography
+Birth and career

-Dmitry Talantov was born on 29 December 1960.
-He graduated from a specialised mathematics school, then Udmurt State University with a law degree.
-In the 1980s, he started his career as a lawyer, worked as a judge for several years in the late 1980s, before returning to the bar again.

-Talantov was the President of the Bar Association of the Udmurt Republic starting in 2002.
-He was a resident of Izhevsk, Udmurt Republic.
-He is married to another lawyer named Olga.
+Talantov was born on 29 December 1960 and was a resident of Izhevsk in the Udmurt Republic.
+He graduated from a specialised mathematics school, and then from Udmurt State University with a law degree.
+He started his career as a lawyer in the 1980s, working as a judge for several years in the late 1980s before returning to the bar again, and was the President of the Bar Association of the Udmurt Republic from 2002.

-In August 2021, Talantov became the lawyer for journalist Ivan Safronov.
-Safronov's previous lawyer, human rights activist and lawyer Ivan Pavlov, had faced harassment and threats of disbarment because of his human rights activism.
-Safronov was charged with treason.

-Charge under Art.
-207.3 of the Criminal Code of the Russian Federation

-Article 207.3 'Public dissemination of knowingly fake information about the use of the Armed Forces of the Russian Federation, the execution by state bodies of the Russian Federation of their powers, the provision of assistance by volunteer formations, organisations or persons in the performance of tasks assigned to the Armed Forces of the Russian Federation or the National Guard troops of the Russian Federation', under which Dmitry Talantov was charged, was introduced by Federal Law of 04.03.2022 N 32-FZ.